-Top 10 Best iPhone 8 Cases
+Top 10 Best iPhone 8 Cases 2018: Which Is Right for You?

 When your phone has a $700 price tag, it makes a statement whether your show it off or not.

-If you plan to get an iPhone 8, you might as well own it big with a phone case that is just as fancy.
+If you get an iPhone 8, you might as well own it big with a phone case that is just as fancy.

 The Case-Mate Karat Pearl Case is the ideal case for this, as it has real mother of pearl and sterling silver inlaid into its back plate.

-This case isn’t all about looks though.
-It meets military drop test standards with its shock absorbing material.
+This case isn’t all about looks, though.
+It also meets military drop test standards with its shock absorbing material.

 Buy the Case-Mate Karat Pearl iPhone 8 Case here.